-What is balayage for hair, does it damage the hair, how does it differ from ombre or highlights and, finally, should you try the balayage trend?
+What is hair balayage, does it damage the hair, how does it differ from ombre or highlights and, finally, should you try the balayage technique?

 Balayage is all about colour, not cut, and can be created on almost any hairstyle.
-So now we've got the question right, what is balayage haircoloring and what does balayage mean?
+What is balayage hair colour we hear you ask?

-Balayage is a French word that means to sweep.
-It is a hair colour technique that allows for a sunkissed and natural look.
-Balayage is designed to create the gold shimmer that the sun gives the hair in summer.
-More natural than a full head of color, balayage is the ideal choice when you want something subtle, or to boost the natural shimmer and give a new dimension to your hair.
+Meaning 'to sweep' in french, balayage has remained on-trend and in-demand since appearing in salons a few years ago.
+It's a hair colour technique that allows for a sunkissed and natural look - balayage is designed to create the gold shimmer that the sun gives the hair in summer.
+More natural than a full head of colour, balayage is the ideal choice when you want something subtle, or to boost the natural shimmer and give a new dimension to your hair.

-This timeless technique is the most sought-after haircolor in salons today.
+This timeless technique is one of the most sought-after colour styles in salons today.
 Balayage gives a healthy-looking finish that is glossy and chic and can be worn in subtle or bold ways: it's all a question of application.
 Balayage's popularity also comes from the fact that it is extremely low maintenance.
 A balayage will grow out beautifully and naturally so you don't get a clear regrowth line.

 Balayage is a freehand technique best done in a salon where the colour is applied by hand rather than using tools such as traditional foiling or cap highlighting.
-A professional hairdresser will be able to personalize this technique to your haircolor, lengths and texture.
+A professional hairdresser will be able to personalize this technique to your hair colour, length and texture.
 To create an amazing custom balayage your hairdresser will use our Blond Studio lightening range together with our complete portfolio of DIA Light toning shades.

 Is balayage bad for your hair?
 Hair health and maintenance

 What does balayage mean for your hair's health?